dwhr-pi/Adeept_RaspTank/README-en.md

 - Some steps mentioned below are based on the official Raspberry Pi documentation [SSH](https://www.raspberrypi.org/documentation/remote-access/ssh/).

-- For power supply of the Raspberry Pi, refer to the official documentation[Power supply](https://www.raspberrypi.org/documentation/hardware/raspberrypi/power/README.md).
+- For power supply of the Raspberry Pi, refer to the official documentation [Power supply](https://www.raspberrypi.org/documentation/hardware/raspberrypi/power/README.md).

 - The Robot HAT board of the Adeept Raspberry Pi Robot can supply power for the Raspberry Pi via GPIO port.
 However, since it may take a long time to install software on the Raspberry Pi, it's not recommended to supply with the batteries during this process.
 You may skip the installation of the Robot HAT board or camera during software installation; though you need to make sure the driver board and camera for the Raspberry Pi when it's ready yto run the software installed, or a program error will occur.